Gut Health

 How to Choose the Best Probiotic For Kids

 There are two ways to add probiotics to your child’s regular routine: through foods or with supplements.
-The method you choose will depend largely on what your child likes to eat, and how much.

 photo of fermented probiotic foods